Correspondence Courses – Private Service

 - Increase the depth of butler knowledge / skills with formal training that you have missed

 Both correspondence courses include checklists detailing the reading and practical assignments, as well as projects to be done.
 Progress for students in the Western Hemisphere is supervised by Mr. Steven Ferry personally.
-Students in the Eastern Hemisphere are under the supervision of Mr. Frank Mitchell.
-Students in Spanish-speaking countries are supervised by Mr. Amer Vargas.
+Students in the Eastern Hemisphere and Spanish-speaking countries are supervised by Mr. Amer Vargas.
 All students have an open line via e-mail to their instructors for questions, and to receive guidance on professional matters.

 A 10% discount is extended to existing IIMB members who pay in full before starting.
-If preferred, students can pay as they go through the modules, however, when chosing this option one forfeits any discounts that may have applied to payment in full.
+If preferred, students can pay in three installments as they proceed through the course, however, when chosing this option one forfeits any discounts that may have applied to payment in full.

 All graduates receive Certificates of Completion from the Institute upon successful completion of the course.